Navy Gold Star

 Gold Star Lapel Button

-Next of Kin of Deceased Personnel Lapel Button
+Next of Kin Lapel Button

 Gold Star Service Flag